lexnederbragt/MBV3070-H19/2_Flow_Control.md

 dna = "ATGCAGAACATA"
 ```

 First, define a new variable that will contain the protein string.
 Then we need a list of numbers that we can use to slice the string with.
 Next, we use a for loop to iterate over triplets of the string.
-WE use each triplet as a key in the dictionary, and add the resulting amino acid to the protein string (concatenate them using +).
+We use each triplet as a key in the dictionary, and add the resulting amino acid to the protein string (concatenate them using +).
 Finally, print the string.

 ```python
 protein = ""